Wall of Excellence

 The Lake Orion High School Wall of Excellence debuted in the fall of 2017 with a number of events, recognizing the six inductees in its inaugural class: astronaut Andrew Feustel, Col. Daniel Choike, musician John Upton, teacher Blanche Sims, CEO Fritz Henderson, and judo champion Dr. Ronald Tripp.

-A committee met over the preceding year to sift through nominated candidates and decide on the initial group of inductees.
+A committee meets over the preceding year to sift through nominated candidates and decide on the group of inductees.

-The school would like like to thank the sponsors who helped make the Wall of Excellence possible: Mike Macy MEEMIC Insurance, Kohl’s, Pine Tree Elementary and the Lake Orion Education Foundation.
+The school would like like to thank the sponsors who helped make the Wall of Excellence possible: Mike Macy MEEMIC Insurance, Kohl’s, Pine Tree Elementary, Dr. Ron Tripp and the Lake Orion Education Foundation.

 Daniel Choike (Class of 1977)